-Splurge and savour the best caviar, uni, abalone and wagyu beef in Singapore.
-Dine like a boss
+Splurge and savour the best caviar, uni, abalone and wagyu beef in Singapore, at places like Waku Ghin, Jaan, Odette, Whitegrass, Joel Robuchon and more

 We feel ya; everyone likes affordable set meals and cheap eats.
 But c’mon, you gotta spoil yourself every now and then, and not worry about money-grubbin’ things like insurance.
 Whether you’re in need of a romantic restaurant for date night (or popping the question), or simply wanna get classy with fancy foodgasms, this list might help you plan your next culinary adventure.
 Time to start saving!